jacobkap/crimebythenumbers/docs/graphing.md

 <img src="graphing_files/figure-html/unnamed-chunk-19-1.png" width="90%" style="display: block; margin: auto;" />

 A problem with this is that both lines are the same color.
-We need to set a color for each line, and do so within `aes()`.
+We need to set a color for each line and do so within `aes()`.
 Instead of providing a color name, we need to provide the name the color will have in the legend.
 Do so for both lines.

 ```r